mLenehan1/EE402-OOPWithEmbeddedSystems/Assignments/Assignment1/Report/assignment.md

 Calling this function, followed by a display function gives the output seen in Figure \ref{copyCPBR}.
-It can also be seen that the copy constructor is not used when constant  pass-by-refernce is used.
+It can also be seen that the copy constructor is not used when constant pass-by-reference is used.

 \begin{figure}[H]
 \includegraphics{Images/copyCPBR.png}